Railag/rtweel/README.md

 - Caching profile images, so the second and later launches will be faster.
 - Caching your downloaded timeline into SQLite DB and retrieving it from if there are any tweets cached.
 - Timeline updating animation (circle).
+- Using Picasso library for async image downloading & caching
+- Dialogs for loading moments
+- Icons
 - Some screens for tweet posting, for detail tweet view.
-- Using support library, 2.3 > version support.
+- Using support library, 3.0 > version support.
-- 1 Mb apk file weight, 2.8 Mb installed app size.

 TODO:
 - ~~Tweet UI (date parsing, text assignment)~~